gluster/glusterdocs/Troubleshooting/heal-info-and-split-brain-resolution.md

 Files in split-brain cannot be healed without resolving the split-brain.

 b) 'Is possibly undergoing heal'
 When the heal info command is run, it (or to be more specific, the 'glfsheal' binary that is executed when you run the command) takes locks on each file to find if it needs heal.
 But if the self-heal daemon had already started healing the file, it would have taken locks due to which glfsheal wouldn't be able to acquire them.
-In such a case it could prints this message.
+In such a case it could print this message.
 Another possible case could be multiple glfsheal processes running simultaneously (e.g., multiple users ran heal info command at the same time), competing for same lock.

 The following is an example of heal info command's output.
 ### Example